This ‘father of the internet’ still isn’t completely sold on 5G

 Fast Company: First question, 5G as a broadband alternative for homes and businesses.
 You sounded a little down on that in your panel.

-VC: It’s only because I’m worried about 6 gigahertz versus 28 gigahertz.
+Vint Cerf: It’s only because I’m worried about 6 gigahertz versus 28 gigahertz.
 The studies that have been done from the DoD show the 28 gigahertz is very costly, still requires a great deal of fiber interconnect, and might put us in a poor competitive position with regard to serving the rest of the world.

 FC: Because no one else is using millimeter wave.
 [U.S. 5G service also employs mm-wave spectrum in a 39 GHz band.]
 What about 6 GHz and under?